-BACA - 6 years

-MATS - 5 years

-MAPI - 5 years

-MACA - 6 years

-MAPA - 8 years

-MABS - 6 years

-MAABH - 6 years

-MDiv - 9 years

-DMin - 5 years

-PhD (Archaeology) - 8 years

-PhD (Philosophy of Religion) - 8 years
+BACS - 7 years MATS - 5 years MAPI - 5 years MACA - 6 years MAPA - 8 years MABS - 6 years MAABH - 6 years MDiv - 9 years DMin - 5 years PhD (Archaeology) - 8 years

 The Doctor of Philosophy in Archaeology and Biblical History Philosophy (PhD) must complete all coursework, field study, and comprehensive exams within 5 years of first registration into the program.
 Students will then have 3 years from completing the comprehensive exam to complete the dissertation and live defense (Viva Voce) along with subsequent revisions.
 Students will have 8 years to complete the program.